 > sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys c615bfaa7fe1b4ca

-> echo "deb http://dl.bintray.com/xaptum/deb bionic main" | sudo tee /etc/apt/sources.list.d/xaptum.list
+.
+Replace this with the appropriate distribution name.> echo "deb http://dl.bintray.com/xaptum/deb bionic main" | sudo tee /etc/apt/sources.list.d/xaptum.list

 > sudo apt update